jordancrouch/middle-earth-typing-trials/TESTING.md

 #### Background and foreground colors do not have a sufficient contrast ratio

 This message is in relation to the gold button with white text.
 Checking the contrast ratio using this [Contrast Ratio Tool](https://www.siegemedia.com/contrast-ratio#%23ffffff-on-%23A68932) on SiegeMedia reports a ratio of 3.36, which passes AA level accessibility 2.1.
-Whilst increasing this ratio further would help to pass AAA level accessibility to be accessible to the largest amount of users, it would also require revisting the colour scheme used, which has been produced through the use of a scene in the film to fit the theme of the project.
-In addition to this, the contrast ratio was not detected as an issue in the [web accessibility evaluation tool (WAVE)](https://wave.webaim.org) when testing accessibiility.
+Whilst increasing this ratio further would help to pass AAA level accessibility to be accessible to the largest amount of users, it would also require revisiting the colour scheme used, which has been produced through the use of a scene in the film to fit the theme of the project.
+In addition to this, the contrast ratio was not detected as an issue in the [web accessibility evaluation tool (WAVE)](https://wave.webaim.org) when testing accessibility.

 #### Serve images in next-gen formats